Steerable Transformers for Volumetric Data: Experiments

+We evaluate the performance of our steerable transformer architecture in both two and three dimensions.
+Specifically, we focus on two vision tasks: image classification and semantic segmentation.
+In all experiments, we employed a hybrid architecture that integrates steerable convolutions with steerable transformer, and the trained using the Adam Optimizer \citep{Kingma2014AdamAM}.

+The steerable convolution encoder is composed of multiple steerable convolution blocks.
+A steerable convolution block consists of two steerable convolution layers, separated by non-linearity, and is followed by layer normalization.
+Each steerable convolution block is followed by an average pooling layer.
+In the baseline models for the classification tasks, this encoder is followed by a final convolution layer with a kernel size matching the input size, effectively serving as a steerable analogue to a flattening layer.
+In the steerable transformer model, a steerable transformer with two blocks is inserted before this flattening layer.
+A norm operation is then applied to enforce invariance to both rotation and translation.
+The output is passed through two fully connected layers, with a ReLU activation in between and a dropout layer with a probability of \(0.7\) \citep{marcos2017rotation}.
+We evaluate performance on two datasets: Rotated MNIST (2D) and ModelNet10 (3D).

+For the segmentation tasks, we used a U-net architecture \citep{ronneberger2015u}, with steerable convolution blocks and average pooling to downsample the input image, and a combination of steerable convolution blocks and interpolation to upsample the features back to the input resolution.
+The model includes skip connections, where features from the downsampling path are added to the corresponding resolution features in the upsampling path.
+In the baseline model, an MLP is placed between the downsampling and upsampling paths, while in the steerable transformer model, this is replaced by a steerable transformer with two blocks.
+We report results on two datasets: PH2 (2D) and BraTS (3D).

+Table \ref{tab:comparison} compares the baseline steerable convolutional architecture with the proposed steerable transformer architecture.
+For classification tasks, we report accuracy, while for segmentation tasks, we present the dice score for each class (excluding the background).
+The results in Table \ref{tab:comparison} demonstrate consistent performance improvements with the addition of the steerable transformer encoder layer across various datasets.
+For comparisons with other methods, refer to Tables \ref{tab: RMNIST} and \ref{tab: ModelNet10} in Appendix \ref{app: experiment}.
+Below, we briefly describe the datasets used in our experiments.
+Further details regarding the architecture and hyperparameters are provided in Appendix \ref{app: experiment}.
+The code for all experiments is available at \url{https://github.com/SoumyabrataKundu/Steerable-Transformer}.

-Rotated MNIST, a variant of the original MNIST dataset \citep{LeCun2005TheMD}, consists of images subjected to random rotations and includes 12,000 training images and 50,000 testing images.
-Details on the architecture and training can be found in the Appendix.
+\paragraph{Rotated MNIST:} Rotated MNIST, a variant of the original MNIST dataset \citep{LeCun2005TheMD}, includes gray-scale images of handwritten digits with resolution \(28\times 28\) that have been randomly rotated.
+The dataset contains 12,000 training images and 50,000 testing images.

-Table \ref{tab:comparison} compares the performance of steerable transformers and steerable convolutions.
-It clearly demonstrates that adding a transformer encoder to steerable convolutions improves performance, even with a low Fourier cutoff.
-Simply increasing the number of parameters in convolutions by adding more channels does not improve performance and likely results in overfitting.
-Table \ref{tab: RMNIST} presents a comparison of steerable transformers with other attention-based methods reported for this dataset.
-Our approach shows significantly superior performance compared to the others.